PetoLau/jekyll-now/_posts/2017-03-26-First-R-Slovakia-meetup.md

 ## Look ahead

 I hope you will benefit some knowledge from my slides, e.g. get a bigger picture of how to use data mining methods on smart meter data.
-If you don't get some details, don't worry, I will explain in more detail, how to implement regression trees, ensemble learning or cluster analysis of consumers in R. Stay tuned and in the meantime check my previous [blog posts](https://petolau.github.io/blog).
+If you don't get some details, don't worry, I will explain in more detail, how to implement regression trees, ensemble learning or cluster analysis of consumers in R. Stay tuned and in the meantime check my previous [**blog posts**](https://petolau.github.io/blog).

+Teaser :sunglasses: :chart_with_upwards_trend:

 ![](/images/post_4/lotofseries.png)